 It started with me being anything but the master of my own sleep.
 Sleep is a Skill was created to solve my own problem with my sleep.
 Until then, my identity was “a night owl”.
 If anything was going to be cut from my calendar- it was sleep.

 My experience with extreme insomnia changed the course of my life.
 It was a scary time of wondering, “Is it always going to be like this?”
 I really felt like I genuinely could not go on with the way that it was.
 I realized that unless I took matters into my own hands I would end up taking pills every night to finally fall asleep.
-So it was really transformative because I really had to turn my whole life upside down to make a difference.
-I was so excited to share everything I learned and started working with individuals, then small groups, and suddenly it was what we have now!
+This was very transformative because I really had to turn my whole life upside down to make a difference.
+Once I took matters into my own hands I was so excited to share everything I learned and started working with individuals, then small groups, and suddenly it was what we have now!

 What is your circadian rhythm & why is it important for your sleep, health, mood, and waistline?